GluuFederation/oxd-java-sample/README.md

 This demo app uses basic well-known technologies part of the Java EE 7 web profile.
 We strove for not using additional frameworks in order to facilitate the understanding of project structure as well as its code.

-**Note**: At Gluu, we already have an oxd-java sample app that leverages the [spring framework]((https://gluu.org/docs/oxd/3.1.1/libraries/framework/spring/) that might be of your interest.
+**Note**: At Gluu, we already have an oxd-java sample app that leverages the [spring framework](https://gluu.org/docs/oxd/3.1.1/libraries/framework/spring/) that might be of your interest.

 Having this application up and running is very straightforward.
-You don't have to go through endless list of steps for installation and configuration.
+You don't have to go through an endless list of steps for installation and configuration.
 Once the [prereq](#requisites) software is installed, you are almost done.

 ## Requisites